ECF/MCPToolGroups/README.md

 The Model Context Protocol (MCP) includes support for [tools](https://modelcontextprotocol.io/specification/2025-06-18/server/tools), allowing a common way for AI models to a) Get metadata (descriptions) of tool input and output;  b) Provide input, run impl/take action and provide output via the use of one or more of the available tools.

 Currently, the [specification](https://modelcontextprotocol.io/specification/versioning) provides no way to declare tool groups.
-Tool grouping, however, will become important as the number, variety and function of tools increases on a given MCP server/servers, along with the need for orchestration of multiple tools (sequencing the input and output of multiple tools to accomplish a given task) becomes more common.
+Tool grouping, however, will become important as the number, variety and function of tools increases, along with the need for orchestration of multiple tools (sequencing the input and output of multiple tools to accomplish a given task) becomes more common.

-The jar/api defined [here](/com.composent.ai.mcp.toolgroup) provides a very small set of classes that can use arbitrary Java interfaces (and classes) to define groups of tools, and dynamically build the tool specifications and method callback needed to add and remove the tools to an MCP server at runtime.
+The project [here](/com.composent.ai.mcp.toolgroup) provides a very small set of classes to define ToolGroups, and associated tooling for dynamically building tool specifications to add and remove tool groups to an MCP server at runtime.

+Note: All of the this API can easily be duplicated in languages other than Java.

+## ToolGroups

+In [this package](/com.composent.ai.mcp.toolgroup/src/main/java/com/composent/ai/mcp/toolgroup) there is a [ToolGroup class](/com.composent.ai.mcp.toolgroup/src/main/java/com/composent/ai/mcp/toolgroup/ToolGroup.java).
+This simple class is defined by an immutable and optional [ToolGroupName](/com.composent.ai.mcp.toolgroup/src/main/java/com/composent/ai/mcp/toolgroup/ToolGroupName.java) parent and a [String segmentName](/com.composent.ai.mcp.toolgroup/src/main/java/com/composent/ai/mcp/toolgroup/ToolGroupName.java#L29).

+The ToolGroupName class defines a hierarchical namespace for the ToolGroup with a domain-name-like syntax (using '.' as separators)...e.g.:  ...or 'MyToolGroupName' (no parent) to 'com.composent.ai.mcp.toolgroup.MyToolGroupName' (5 levels of parents).
+The name for the tool group can be resolved to a single String via the [getFQName method](/com.composent.ai.mcp.toolgroup/src/main/java/com/composent/ai/mcp/toolgroup/ToolGroupNameSegment.java#L28).
+The ToolGroupName namespace allows unique ToolGroup names to be constructed as appropriate by ToolGroup developers.
+Note that other namespaces could be used/supported for ToolGroups by allowing other impls of ToolGroupName.

+## SyncToolGroup, AsyncToolGroup, SyncStatelessToolGroup, AsyncStatelessToolGroup

+These four subclasses of ToolGroup each have a method named [getSpecifications()](/com.composent.ai.mcp.toolgroup/src/main/java/com/composent/ai/mcp/toolgroup/SyncToolGroup.java#L16).
+The type of returned specification is appropriate for each type of McpServer:  Sync, Async, SyncStateless, AsyncStateless servers.

+## Example Usage of ToolGroups

-For example, in the [com.composent.ai.mcp.examples.toolgroup.api](/com.composent.ai.mcp.examples.toolgroup.api) project is the declaration of an ExampleToolGroup:
+In the [com.composent.ai.mcp.examples.toolgroup.api](/com.composent.ai.mcp.examples.toolgroup.api) project is the declaration of an ExampleToolGroup as a Java class:

 ```java
 public interface ExampleToolGroup {